maliMirkec/personal-website/site/articles/recursively-includible-angular-directive.md

   - angular
 date: 2017-01-07 21:54:57
 thumbnail: Recursively_includible_Angular_directive_polzka
-description: I've been working on a complex Angular CRUD-ish project recently and one of the requirements was to create a form based on an MVC model.
+old_description: I've been working on a complex Angular CRUD-ish project recently and one of the requirements was to create a form based on an MVC model.
 I've created a directive that could generate a form for every complex model.
+description: Recently I worked on an Angular project with a requirement for a form based on an MVC model.
+I created a directive to generate a form for every complex models.
 type: articles-item
 sections2:
   - type: banner-beta